Clinical Research Coordinator Entry Level Jobs Guideline

 1. Use Specialized Job Boards

-• ACRP Career Center: The Association of Clinical Research Professionals (ACRP) hosts a job board featuring CRC positions at hospitals, CROs, and pharmaceutical companies.
+• ACRP Career Center: The Association of Clinical Research Professionals (ACRP) has a job board that lists CRC positions at hospitals, CROs, and pharmaceutical companies.

-• CenterWatch: Known for clinical trial listings, CenterWatch also features job postings for various roles, including CRC positions.
+• CenterWatch: CenterWatch is well-known for its clinical trial listings, and it also has job postings for various roles, including CRC positions.

 2. Networking